• Skip to main content

 While the cake bakes, boil water, switch off the heat, and then add honey.
 You can add rose water to the honey syrup, but it's entirely optional.

 Poke a few holes using your skewer in the cake and then pour the honey syrup over it.
-As cake soaks, it makes the crumbs even more moist, making the syrup an almost mandatory step.
+As the cake soaks, it makes the crumbs even more moist, making the syrup an almost mandatory step.

 On the cooled cake, dust a few dried rose petals, and voila, you have a birthday cake ready to be devoured!

 Two bowls, one whisk, and a spatula are all it takes to make the cake.
-The almond, honey, and rose water blend in a slow dancing melody very reminiscent of middle eastern flavors.
+The almond, honey, and rose water blend in a slow dancing melody very reminiscent of Middle Eastern flavors.ย

 Don't be fooled by the number of almond ingredients.
 The taste is not in your face; rather, it's sufficiently molecular to give the fluffy honey almond cake a language you'll relish.